 Many cashback cards offer just 1 percent on all purchases, but you don’t have to settle for that.
 When looking for a cashback card to use for everyday spending, you will want one that awards the most on all purchases.
-The Quicksilver Rewards credit card from Capital One is a good example of an everyday card.
+The Quicksilver® Cash Rewards Credit Card from Capital One is a good example of an everyday card.
 Instead of offering the usual 1 percent back on purchases, this card offers an unlimited 1.5 percent back.
 In addition, Quicksilver cardholders also receive a one-time bonus of $100 if they spend $500 within the first three months.

 These are cards that focus on specific types of purchases and consistently give you a high reward rate for certain bonus categories.
 A good specialty card typically offers at least 2 percent cash back in two or more shopping categories.
 These cards usually offer larger cash back bonuses on select qualifying purchases, even when compared to good everyday cards.

-An example of a good cashback specialty card is the Premier Dining Rewards card.
+An example of a good cashback specialty card is the Premier Dining Rewards From Capital One.
 This card allows you to earn unlimited 3 percent cash back on dining, as well as 2 percent cash back on groceries and 1 percent on all other purchases.